Konrad Krajewski: Papal Almoner

+Humanitarian work

+As cardinal and Papal Almoner, Krajewski was active in undertaking charitable and voluntary work.
+Notably, his aid and regular visits to people without a home, and the direct distribution of food, clothing, medicine, and sleeping bags to Rome’s homeless, gained considerable praise.
+The scope of his work also comprised providing better healthcare access to those in need by opening and running clinics near the Vatican, and international support in countries or areas affected by war.

-On 11 May 2019 Krajewski climbed down a manhole cover in a Rome street to break a seal and switch back on the electricity supply to a building where 450 people were squatting, including 100 children, thereby restoring power and hot water which they had been without for five days.
+On 11 May 2019, Krajewski climbed down a manhole cover in a Rome street to break a seal and switch back on the electricity supply to a building where 450 people were squatting, including 100 children, thereby restoring power and hot water which they had been without for five days.
 The squatters included migrants.
 Krajewski was criticised on Twitter by Matteo Salvini, the Deputy Prime Minister of Italy, for his action but responded by telling the Italian newspaper Corriere della Sera: "From now on....
-I'll pay the bills; indeed I will even pay his" [Salvini's bill].
+I'll pay the bills; indeed I will even pay his [Salvini's]".

-Krajewski received significant positive attention in early May 2020 when he wired charity money for food to a group of transgender sex workers who had been left out of a job due to the COVID-19 pandemic.
+Krajewski received significant attention in early May 2020 when he wired charity money for food to a group of transgender sex workers who had been left out of a job due to the COVID-19 pandemic.
 Krajewski expressed surprise at the attention given to this action, as he defined it within the normal charitable works of the Catholic Church.
+In the same month, two truckloads of medical supplies, including masks and other protective equipment, were donated and sent from Poland to the Vatican.
+Cardinal Krajewski played a pivotal role in facilitating this transport, which was a gesture of solidarity from the Polish people during the health crisis.
+Krajewski also supervised that food and supplies reached those who were isolated during COVID-19 lockdowns.

 In March 2022, in response to the Russian invasion of Ukraine, Pope Francis sent Krajewski as a special envoy to Ukraine, along with Cardinal Michael Czerny, who is head of the papal office that deals with migration, charity, justice and peace.
 This mission, which involved several trips, was considered a highly unusual move of Vatican diplomacy.
+In Ukraine, Krajewski personally delivered generators, ambulances, food and humanitarian aid to those in need in the war zone under attack, and paid respects to the remains of hundreds of people in mass graves onsite.
+Cardinal Krajewski drove one of the ambulance vehicles from the Vatican to Ukraine, accompanied by a homeless man who assisted with the long journey.

+Prefect of the Dicastery for the Service of Charity

+Pope Francis promulgated the apostolic constitution Praedicate evangelium on 19 March 2022, with an effective date of 5 June 2022.
+This constitution elevated the Office of the Papal Almoner into the Dicastery for the Service of Charity.
+Since that date, Cardinal Krajewski has served as the Prefect of the Dicastery, while also retaining the title of Papal Almoner.